Gospel: John 6:51-58

 The person who chews on this bread will live forever!"

 In John's gospel, Jesus cut to the heart of Christian fellowship and the scandal it caused the Judaism of the Pharisees.
 Christian community was not based upon adherence to the Torah and its traditions, but upon union with its risen Master.
 In a very real sense, Christians gathered and became one with the Lord at a meal that celebrated his death.
-This meal and its implications stood out as the lightening rod that divided Christian from Jew.
+This meal and its implications stood out as the lightning rod that divided Christian from Jew.

 Literal Translation